Thammasat Stadium

-Thammasat Stadium is a multi-purpose stadium in the city of Rangsit, Pathum Thani, Thailand.
+Thammasat Stadium is a multi-purpose stadium in Khlong Luang, Pathum Thani, Thailand.
 It is currently used mostly for football matches.
 The stadium holds 25,000.
 It is on Thammasat University's Rangsit campus.
 It is located close to Bangkok.

 History

 It was built for the 1998 Asian Games by construction firm Christiani & Nielsen.

 Its appearance resembles a scaled-down version of Rajamangala Stadium.
 The tribunes form a continuous ring that is quite low behind each goal but rises up on each side.
 Unlike Rajamangala though, Thammasat has a roof covering both side tribunes.
 Most striking about this stadium are the floodlights.
 Thai architects usually favor concrete pylons but these are the steel variety.
 As viewed from the exterior of the stadium the base of each pylon seems to grip the outside of the stadium and they dramatically lean over the tribunes so as to better illuminate the playing area.

 Thammasat was going to be used for PEA FC's match against Singapore Armed Forces FC in an Asian Champions League qualifier in February 2009.
 Still, the pitch was deemed unplayable and the match was switched to Rajamangala.